orangeguppy/PoC-ComputerVision-Models/README.md

 Same as GAN

 ### Demo Outputs
 As shown by the model outputs, my implementation of StyleGAN definitely still needs further tuning.
-While it learns distributions much faster compared to my GAN, it is also very vulnerable to mode collapse despite the low learning rates
+While it learns distributions much faster compared to my GAN, it is also very vulnerable to mode collapse despite the low learning rates.